nemajeri/uni-project/README.md

-# uni-project
+# Uni-project
-Assignment for the subject .NET technologies
+Assignment for the subject .NET Technologies